-Word on more China tariffs sends Asian stocks lower
+Report of more China tariffs sends global stocks lower

 - Microsoft requires vendors give paid parental leave to contract workers

-ANALYST’S TAKE: “It is undoubtedly a morning of decline for Asia markets following the setback seen overnight on Wall Street from the bout of political tensions,” says Jingyi Pan, market strategist at IG in Singapore.
+ANALYST’S TAKE: “It is undoubtedly a morning of decline for Asia markets following the setback seen overnight on Wall Street from the bout of political tensions,” said Jingyi Pan, market strategist at IG in Singapore.

 Follow Yuri Kageyama on Twitter at https://twitter.com/yurikageyama